heist-333/crabgame-HackedServerState/README.md

-This replaces the "Lobby" & "Playing" value with a different value, which causes the server state to say "HACKED LOBBY" ! !
-THIS ONLY WORKS SOMETIMES ! !
+This replaces the "Lobby" & "Playing" value with a different value, which causes the server state to say "HACKED LOBBY" Thanks to GZMOSV and GibsonFR, they helped me alot on this
-I'm still working on this and trying to make it say "HACKED LOBBY" all time.
-(thanks to gibson_fr for helping me with this)

-image of my 24/7 Server
+image of my 24/7 Server with the mod
 ![image](https://github.com/user-attachments/assets/c11c909f-ce3d-4b79-bac4-fd2c2bbae6ba)